Make the Most of Rewards Credit Cards

 Spend time researching the rewards programs and terms to better understand the optimal use of your points.
 Look for cards with a wide range of redemption options like cash back, gift cards, airline miles or general travel loyalty program currency, travel packages and experiences, and even merchandise.

 Understand the mechanics of each redemption category.
-For instance, many cards offer multiple cash back redemption options, such as statement credits, bank account deposits, or even mailed checks.
-Pay attention to the minimum redemption requirements and processing times for each.
+For instance, many points cards offer multiple redemption options, such as gifts, gift cards, travel, and event tickets.
+When deciding what to use your points on, pay attention to the values, minimum redemption requirements and processing times for each.

 Last, but not least, don't let your credit card rewards expire.
-More than 30 percent of American credit card users fail to redeem credit card rewards before they expire, negating all of the hard work they've done to earn them.
+More than 30 percent of American credit card users fail to redeem credit card rewards before they expire.